batooldshilleh/nodejs-practice/README.md

 ## Project Descriptions

 ### Project 1: [towSum]
-**Description:** Create a Node.js server that accepts two numbers through a URL query string and returns the sum of those numbers as a response.
+**Description:** Create a Node.js server that accepts two numbers through a URL query string and returns the sum of those numbers as a response.<br>
 **Setup:**
 - Ensure you have Node.js installed on your system.
 - Create a new directory for your project.